Ruzanna-Sar/Dig.-Restaurants/README.md

 The main objectives of this project were to address the following business questions:

 1. Identify the restaurant(s) with the highest order volume.
 2. Determine the most popular order type among in-store, pick-up, and delivery.
-Investigate any delivery variations across the eight restaurants.
+Investigate any delivery variations across the restaurants.
 3. Identify peak and non-peak months and days, assessing whether these patterns are consistent across all restaurants.
 4. Develop customer segmentation strategies for improved management purposes.